Leslie Hall: 2015–present: Neon & Nude

 In 2018 Hall began a live web show Yarn House Live being streamed via Facebook Live, and later YouTube Live.

 Acting career

 In April 2007, Hall appeared on MTV's Total Request Live.

 On September 27, 2007, Hall appeared on the children's show Yo Gabba Gabba!, to perform in the "Dancey Dance" segment of an episode titled "Scary".
 She appeared again on October 21, 2008 in the season two episode titled "Differences".
 In October 2010, she began making guest appearances with the show's live touring act.
+She later returned for one episode in the 2024 revival Yo Gabba Gabbaland! where she played a hairstylist to one of the main characters.

 In 2013, Hall appeared in the episode "Summer Camp!" of The Hub series The Aquabats!
 Super Show!, a superhero-themed comedy from the creators of Yo Gabba Gabba!, where she played a gem sweater-wearing camp counselor named Jewel, who happens to be a shapeshifting were-ape.
 Hall appears in the feature film Hamlet A.D.D..